gyes51y767p/api-design-java-JUnit/Documentation/docs.md

 ## Introduction

 This documentation provides an overview of the EasyRegex API (`EasyRegex`) and a separate section on using the API with a sample code (`ApiUsageSample`).
 The `EasyRegex` package provides a simple Java API for working with regular expressions in a user-friendly manner.
 It allows you to easily generate and use regular expressions with specified start, any, and end patterns.
+Moreover users can test the regex patter they created is valid or not in order to be used further.
 The usage sample demonstrates how to apply the API for different matching scenarios.

 ## Class: EasyRegex